 Design Considerations We approached the design of Ruffle&Riley with two specific goals in mind: (i) Facilitate an ITS workflow that provides learners with a sequence of questions (outer loop) and meaningful feedback during problemsolving (inner loop); (ii) Streamline the process of configuring the conversational agents for different lesson materials.
-We reviewed existing CTSs and identified EMT [11] as a suitable design framework.
-EMT mimics teaching strategies employed by human tutors [12] by associating each question with a list of expectations and anticipated misconceptions.
+We reviewed existing CTSs and identified expectation misconception tailoring (EMT) as a suitable design framework.
+EMT mimics teaching strategies employed by human tutors [11] by associating each question with a list of expectations and anticipated misconceptions.
 After presenting a question and receiving an initial user response, EMT-based CTSs provide inner loop support (goal (i)) by guiding the conversation via a range of dialogue moves to correct misconceptions and to help the learner articulate the expectations before moving on to the next question (outer loop).
-While EMT-based CTSs have been shown to be effective in various domains [27], they need to be configured in a laborintensive process that requires instructional designers to define a tutoring script that specifies questions, expectations, misconceptions and other information for each lesson [5].
+For a in-depth description of the EMT framework we refer to [10].
+While EMT-based CTSs have been shown to be effective in various domains [26], they need to be configured in a labor-intensive process that requires instructional designers to define a tutoring script that specifies questions, expectations, misconceptions and other information for each lesson [4].
 For us, tutoring scripts serve as a standardized format for CTS configuration that is easy to read and modify (goal (ii)).

 User Interface An overview of our user interface, together with descriptions of its key elements, is provided by Figure 1.
-Inspired by the success of learning-by-teaching activities [10,22], we decided to orchestrate the conversation in a learning-by-teaching format via two agents taking on the roles of a student (Ruffle) and a professor (Riley).
-While our design is similar to some CTSs in the AutoTutor family [27] that follow a trialogue format, one notable difference is that Riley solely serves as an assistant to the learner by offering assistance and correcting misconceptions.
+Inspired by the success of learningby-teaching activities [9,21], we decided to orchestrate the conversation in a learning-by-teaching format via two agents taking on the roles of a student (Ruffle) and a professor (Riley).
+While our design is similar to some CTSs in the AutoTutor family [26] that follow a trialogue format, one notable difference is that Riley solely serves as an assistant to the learner by providing support and correcting misconceptions.
 The two agents never talk directly with each other.

-AI-Assisted Tutoring Script Authoring Ruffle&Riley is capable of generating a tutoring script fully automatically from a lesson text by leveraging GPT4 [28] (Figure 2).
+AI-Assisted Tutoring Script Authoring Ruffle&Riley is capable of generating a tutoring script fully automatically from a lesson text by leveraging GPT-4 (Figure 2).
 This involves a 4-step process: (i) A list of review questions is generated from the lesson text; (ii) For each question, a solution is generated based on question and lesson texts; (iii) For each question, a list of expectations is generated based on question and solution texts; (iv) The final tutoring script is compiled as a list of questions together with related expectations (Figure 3).
 The first three steps are implemented via three separate prompts written in a way general enough to support a wide range of lesson materials.
 The resulting script can be easily modified and revised by instructional designers to meet their needs.
 Unlike traditional EMT-based CTSs, our tutoring scripts do not attempt to anticipate misconceptions learners might exhibit ahead of time (this is a difficult task even for human domain experts).
-Instead, we rely on GPT4's to detect and respond to misconceptions in the learner's responses during the active teaching process.
+Instead, we rely on GPT-4's ability to detect and respond to misconceptions in the learner's responses during the teaching process.